x31337/DevSecOps/README.md

 - Use appropriate access controls for production deployments
 - Follow security best practices outlined in the documentation

+## Repository Organization

+This repository has been reorganized to provide a clear structure based on extension categories.
+Each extension is placed in its respective category directory under `extensions/`:

+- `extensions/cloud_devops/`: Cloud and DevOps related extensions
+- `extensions/programming_languages/`: Language support and programming tools
+- `extensions/remote_development/`: Remote development capabilities
+- `extensions/ai_ml/`: AI and Machine Learning tools
+- `extensions/development_tools/`: Development utilities
+- `extensions/other/`: Additional extensions and utilities

 ## Repository Structure

 ```